Assistive Listening Devices

 Many of Shenandoah's ranger-led programs are accessible, as indicated on the ranger program schedule.

 Restrooms and Buildings

-Most are accessible or accessible with assistance.
+Most restrooms and buildings are accessible, or accessible with assistance.